|52 Wk High

 Assuming the Company's Fundamentals Don't Deteriorate in Coming Quarters, the Stock's Valuation is Acceptable at this Level

 Gilead Sciences,'s price to book ratio varies significantly depending whether intangible assets (which make up an astounding 78.80% of total stockholders' equity) are included into total assets.
-If they are, the stock's price to book ratio is a moderate 11.13, while removing intangible assets such as goodwill results in a much richer price to book ratio of 52.49, attaching very high expectations to the company's future earnings power.
-Based on the $4.35 in cash flow per share that the company has generated in the last four quarters, at its current price the stock trades at 24.75 times cash flow, a fair valuation justified by Gilead Sciences,'s fundamental strengths.
-Its price to sales ratio of 9.38, based on trailing 12-month sales, is 78.71% lower than the Biotechnology's average ratio of 44.05, a very large discount to its peers.
-Finally, from a value perspective, we look at how much bigger the company's market capitalization is than its latest operating profits after subtracting taxes.
-Based on this measure Gilead Sciences,'s $162.60 billion market cap is an acceptable valuation, representing a modest multiple of 19.91 times its latest quarterly net income plus depreciation.
+If they are, the stock's price to book ratio is a moderate 11.01, while removing intangible assets such as goodwill results in a much richer price to book ratio of 51.95, attaching very high expectations to the company's future earnings power.
+Based on the $4.35 in cash flow per share that the company has generated in the last four quarters, at its current price the stock trades at 24.50 times cash flow, a fair valuation justified by Gilead Sciences,'s fundamental strengths.
+Its stock price is also 9.28 times its trailing 12-month sales, a 73.44% discount to the Biotechnology industry's average price to sales ratio of 34.94.
+Our final value indicator looks at the relationship between the company's current market capitalization and its operating profits after deducting taxes.
+Based on this measure Gilead Sciences,'s $160.92 billion market cap is an acceptable valuation, representing a modest multiple of 19.70 times its latest quarterly net income plus depreciation.

 |Return on Equity||A+|